The Ultimate 11: SNK Football Championship: Development and release

 The Ultimate 11: SNK Football Championship was headed by Takashi Nishiyama.
 I.Etsuko and Y.Romario served as co-designers.
 Shinsekai Gakkyoku Zatsugidan members Yasuo "Tate-Norio" Yamate and MIKI handled both music and sound effects.
 The Ultimate 11 was first released by SNK for the Neo Geo MVS in Japan on October 16, 1996, and North America in November, and later for Neo Geo AES in December.
 The game was one of the few Neo Geo releases to feature a corporate sponsor Akai.
 Both the Japanese and European AES releases have since become one of the more expensive titles on the platform, with copies of the port fetching over US$6,000 and $45,000 on the secondary video game collecting market respectively.
 After its launch, the title was showcased to attendees at the 1996 AM Show.
 D4 Enterprise re-released it on the Wii's Virtual Console in March 2013.
-Hamster Corporation also re-released it for Nintendo Switch, PlayStation 4 and Xbox One in February 2019 under their Arcade Archives series.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch; this version was removed due to issues regarding the Republic of China.